 Grilled Fish tacos

 My favorite fish for grilling is ahi or albacore tuna belly, sometimes called toro.
 They are usually only available from fish mongers that receive the entire carcass and break it down in house.
 Since many of these purveyors are in business primarily to supply restaurants, you will have to compete with them for this very special cut.
 The good news is that more and more commercial fish mongers are opening to the retail trade.
 Another favorite fish is cobia, a large gulf species that resembles the exotic and sought after Amazon paichi in taste and texture.
 Cobia has been largely ignored, in spite of its delicious flavor.
-Then again, you can also make delicious grilled fish tacos with catfish, tilapia, and salmon!
+Then again, you can also make delicious grilled fish tacos with catfish, tilapia, swordfish, and salmon!
 Just make sure you use a fish that is fairly oily, as they are the least likely to become too dry when slightly overcooked.

 ¼ cup fresh lime juice

 1 tablespoon pure ancho or New Mexico chile powder

 1 teaspoon salt

 1 pound relatively thin (less than ¾ inch) fish filets

 2 cups shredded cabbage